hartwigmedical/hmftools/sv-linx/README.md

 #### Known pathogenic fusions and promiscuous partners
-Configuration of pathogenic fusions impacts LINX in 2 ways:
+Configuration of pathogenic fusions impacts Linx in 2 ways:
-Some criteria for fusion calling are relaxed for known fusions due to the high prior likelihood of pathogenic fusions As well as attempting to predict all fusion events, LINX uses the configured list of fusions to determine a subset which are ‘reported’ as likely pathogenic.
+Some criteria for fusion calling are relaxed for known fusions due to the high prior likelihood of pathogenic fusions As well as attempting to predict all fusion events, Linx uses the configured list of fusions to determine a subset which are ‘reported’ as likely pathogenic.

-To produce the list of known fusions provided with LINX, a broad literature search was performed to find a comprehensive list of well-known fusions that are highly likely to be pathogenic.
+To produce the list of known fusions provided with Linx, a broad literature search was performed to find a comprehensive list of well-known fusions that are highly likely to be pathogenic.
 The criteria used for inclusion of a particular fusion in the curated list was either multiple independent reports of the fusion, or single case reports with either convincing demonstration of the pathogenicity in a model system or clear response to a therapy targeted to the specific fusion.

 The curated fusions were classified into 3 categories:
 - Known fusions (n= 396) – these are transcript fusions which fuse either the coding regions of 2 genes to form a novel protein or the 5’ UTR regions of 2 genes which may lead to increased expression of the 3’ partner.
 A well-known example is TMPRSS2_ERG
 - Known IG enhancer rearrangements (n= 17) – these are structural rearrangements in B-Cell lymphomas and leukemias that relocate enhancers from one of the @IG regions (IGH,IGK,IGL) to increase expression of a 3’ partner.
 A well-known example is @IGH-MYC
 - Known exon deletions & duplications (n=11) – these are deletions or duplications of exons in specific exon ranges of a handful of genes which are known or highly likely to be pathogenic.
 Common examples are EGFR vII and vIII

 A set of ‘promiscuous’ fusion partners was also determined from this list so that potential novel fusions with fusion partners that have been identified in multiple fusions previously can also be reported as potentially pathogenic.
 Any gene which was identified in 3 or more known fusions was marked as a promiscuous 5’ partner and likewise if it was identified in 3 or more known fusions in our curated list was marked as a promiscuous 3’ partner.
 MYC and CRLF4 were also marked as 3’ promiscuous since they feature in known fusions with both IG enhancer and known fusions.
 FGFR1 is also added as a 5’ promiscuous partner.

 For 12 promiscuous fusion partners {FGFR1, FGFR2, FGFR3, TMPRSS2, SLC45A3, HMGA2,BRAF, RET, ALK, ROS1, ETV1, ETV4} a specific exon range has been identified as highly promiscuous and is identified in the knowledge base.
 Fusion reporting criteria are relaxed in these ranges.
 10 promiscuous 3’ genes {BRAF ,RET ,ROS1 ,ALK ,MET ,NRG1 , NRTK1, NTRK2 & NTRK3) are marked as ‘high impact’ and also have special treatment in the fusion reporting logic.

 A section of @IGH gene stretching from the diversity region to the end of the constant region was also marked as a ‘promiscuous IG partner’ as it features in many IG fusions.

 #### Fusion prediction

 ##### Identify fusion candidates
-Fusions are predicted in LINX by looking for consecutive and novel splice donor-acceptor pairings that are joined together in derivative chromosomes by either a single structural variant or a continuous chain of structural variants.
+Fusions are predicted in Linx by looking for consecutive and novel splice donor-acceptor pairings that are joined together in derivative chromosomes by either a single structural variant or a continuous chain of structural variants.

 For each single SV and for every facing pair of SVs in the same chain identify all viable splice acceptor and splice donor fusion combinations which satisfy the following conditions:
 - Fusion is reportable (see criteria below)